-This shake is a kind of milkshake with a little bit of a twist.
+This shake is a kind of milkshake with a bit of a twist.
 It’s not your typical milkshake.
-It’s loaded with ice cream, chocolate, and coffee that make a very delicious treat.
+It’s loaded with ice cream, chocolate, and coffee, making it a very delicious treat.
 It is sure to be a hit with coffee and chocolate lovers everywhere.

 Oh, and It is so easy to Arby’s Jamocha Shake that even my kid can make it. 🙂

 What is the difference between Mocha and Jamocha?

 These two beverages may seem the same, but they have very little in common.
 Mocha blends chocolate syrup, milk, and espresso.
 This drink has caffeine because it uses brewed coffee.
 On the other hand, Jamocha is a famous authentic shake by a fast-food restaurant and has a unique taste.
 It uses cold coffee and chocolate syrup, which is not like Mocha at all.

 How to Store Leftovers?